-Charleston Legal Access is seeking a part-time attorney.
+Charleston Legal Access is seeking a full-time Staff Attorney

 - be admitted to the South Carolina Bar;

-- be located in or willing to relocate to the Charleston, SC area.
+- be located in or willing to relocate to the Charleston, SC;

 The ideal candidate will have: